drseergio/drseergio.github.com/source/about/index.markdown

 footer: true
 ---

 My name is Sergey Pisarenko.
 Sometimes I call myself Sergey Belkin.
 I live happily in Zürich, Switzerland with my wife Anna.
-I speak a little Züritusch and German besides my native Russian along with English and Latvian.
+I speak a little Züritutsch and German besides my native Russian along with English and Latvian.

 You can reach me by e-mail at **sergey** at this domain.